digideskio/support-tools/gdbprof/README.md

   at line 403 calling __curfile_next.
 This begins to pinpoint the problem.

+* Each function is annotated with the line number within that function, which means that if a given function calls another function twice it will show up as two separate branches of the tree.
+This gives the most information about what calls are responsible for performance issues, but the line numbers can be suppressed with the -n flag if you wish to count all callees for a given caller in the same bucket.

 * Note that our sampling also caught the connection thread waiting in write for i/o to the mongod log, probably logging a slow op.
 This would have been invisible to CPU-based profiling tools.
 (We would need to collect more samples to determine how significant an impact this has on performance.)